 Overweight, Obesity, and Pain in Dogs: Overview

-Is being overweight and obese really a problem for dogs?
+Is being overweight or obese really a problem for dogs?

 More than 50% of dogs and cats in North America are overweight or obese.
 These epidemic levels are reflected in the human population as well.
 Obesity in pets is now the most important disease process pet owners must face.
-The effects of obesity are far reaching because it contributes to many other diseases and shortens dogs’ lives.
+The negative or detrimental effects of obesity are far-reaching because it contributes to other diseases and shortens dogs’ lives.

 What other medical conditions are associated with obesity?

-Obesity dramatically increases the risk of diabetes mellitus, heart disease, and many types of cancer.
-The most recent scientific data reveals that moderate excess weight alone actually shortens a dog’s life expectancy by as much as two years.
+Obesity dramatically increases the risk of diabetes mellitus, heart disease, and several types of cancer.
+The most recent scientific data reveals that carrying moderate excess weight shortens a dog’s life expectancy by as much as two years.

-Is there more to this linkage between obesity/being overweight and pain?
+Is there more to this linkage between obesity and pain?

 How can I tell if my dog is overweight or obese?

-The most reliable way to evaluate a dog’s body condition is with a hands-on examination.
+The most reliable way to evaluate your dog’s body condition is with a hands-on examination.
 There are three key areas of the body to evaluate:

 • Just behind the shoulder blades, you should be able to feel individual ribs easily with the flats of your fingers.

-• At the end of the ribcage where the lower back begins, you should feel a clear indentation - similar to the shape of an hourglass - on your dog’s sides.
+• At the end of the rib cage, where the lower back begins, you should feel a clear indentation - like the shape of an hourglass - on each of your dog’s sides.

-If all of these criteria are met, odds are strong that your dog is in good body condition, which will contribute to a pain-free lifestyle.
+If all these criteria are met, odds are strong that your dog is in good body condition, which can directly contribute to a pain-free lifestyle.

 I’m not sure if my dog is overweight or obese.
 How can I be sure?

-The best first step is an evaluation by your dog’s veterinarian.
+To be sure about your dog’s body condition, ask your veterinarian for an evaluation.
 Your dog’s weight and body condition score will be recorded in your dog’s medical record as a baseline (starting point).
 Be sure to ask that a pain assessment be included in the exam.
-If pain is present, the earlier it is detected, the quicker your dog can be treated and have his pain resolved.
+The earlier pain is detected, the quicker your dog can be treated and have his pain resolved.

 I know my dog is overweight.
 What can I do?